EFSCOIN/Efscoin/README.md

 - `EFSCOIN Full` includes the installation files for Raspbian Full and LibreELEC only.
 - `EFSCOIN-Lite` does not include any Operating Systems at all.

-Please note that RISC OS cannot be installed by the NOOBS FULL version due to the amount of space taken up by the included Operating Systems.
+Please note that RISC OS cannot be installed by the EFSCOIN FULL version due to the amount of space taken up by the included Operating Systems.

-If you want to install RISC OS, use NOOBS-Lite instead, or change the included operating systems.
+If you want to install RISC OS, use EFSCOIN-Lite instead, or change the included operating systems.

 #### OS Network Download

 Both versions of EFSCOIN allow additional Operating Systems to be downloaded from our remote repository.
-To do this, the Raspberry Pi must be connected to a wired network, or it can connect over Wifi using the [Raspberry Pi USB wifi dongle](https://www.raspberrypi.org/products/usb-wifi-dongle/) or the Raspberry Pi 3 Model B built-in wifi.
+To do this, the EFSCOIN Efs must be connected to a wired network, or it can connect over Wifi using the [EFSCOIN Efs USB wifi dongle](https://github.com/products/usb-wifi-dongle/) or the EFSCOIN Efs Model B built-in wifi.

 Once connected, the Efs will only show a list of Operating Systems that are appropriate to your Pi Model.
-If you want to see ALL available OSes, edit the `recovery.cmdline` file in the root NOOBS directory and append `showall` to the arguments list.
+If you want to see ALL available OSes, edit the `recovery.cmdline` file in the root EFSCOIN directory and append `showall` to the arguments list.

 #### Wired Networks

-If a wired ethernet cable is plugged into the Pi before NOOBS starts, NOOBS will connect via DHCP to our remote download repository and present a list of available Operating Systems that are available for installation.
+If a wired ethernet cable is plugged into the Efs before NOOBS starts, NOOBS will connect via DHCP to our remote download repository and present a list of available Operating Systems that are available for installation.

 #### Wifi Networks